AnotherKamila/kamila.is/teaching/2018/Tonga/index.md

 More complicated, but still easy to integrate:

 * spam filter: pass your email through postfix+rspamd and forward to your existing Exchange server

+## More things to learn

+All of this is in the handbook.

+* Jails:
+    * very useful lightweight isolation mechanism
+    * like virtual machines, but more lightweight (less memory + faster)
+    * if you have multiple independent things in the server, just make jails for them
+    * see the handbook!